Arunbalajimd/vaadin-spring/README.md

     - <b>services</b> - Place for your business layer
     - <b>ui</b> - Place for UI classes of vaadin

-    In the test area (src/test/java) is an example for an integration test with spring.
-For simple unit tests you would mock your interfaces but you can also inject the real sevices ans DAOs if you like.
+    In the test area (<b>src/test/java</b>) is an example for an integration test with spring.
+For simple unit tests you would mock your interfaces but you can also inject the real sevices and DAOs if you like.
 The application context is setup with an in-memory hsqldb where you can start from.

 - The <b>war-build</b> is a multi-module building pom for building the application from scratch.